Mylifeismyhome/WinNet/extern/OpenSSL/src/openssl-master/INSTALL.md

 entirely, just specify [no-deprecated](#no-deprecated).
 If `--api` isn't given, it defaults to the current (minor) OpenSSL version.

 Cross Compile Prefix
 --------------------

-    --cross-compile-prefix=PREFIX
+    --cross-compile-prefix=<PREFIX>

-The PREFIX to include in front of commands for your toolchain.
+The `<PREFIX>` to include in front of commands for your toolchain.

-It is likely to have to end with dash, e.g.  a-b-c- would invoke GNU compiler as a-b-c-gcc, etc.  Unfortunately cross-compiling is too case-specific to put together one-size-fits-all instructions.
+It is likely to have to end with dash, e.g. `a-b-c-` would invoke GNU compiler as `a-b-c-gcc`, etc.  Unfortunately cross-compiling is too case-specific to put together one-size-fits-all instructions.
 You might have to pass more flags or set up environment variables to actually make it work.
 Android and iOS cases are discussed in corresponding `Configurations/15-*.conf` files.
 But there are cases when this option alone is sufficient.
 For example to build the mingw64 target on Linux `--cross-compile-prefix=x86_64-w64-mingw32-` works.
 Naturally provided that mingw packages are installed.
 Today Debian and Ubuntu users have option to install a number of prepackaged cross-compilers along with corresponding run-time and development packages for "alien" hardware.
 To give another example `--cross-compile-prefix=mipsel-linux-gnu-` suffices in such case.

-Needless to mention that you have to invoke `./Configure`, not `./config`, and pass your target name explicitly.
+For cross compilation, you must [configure manually](#manual-configuration).
 Also, note that `--openssldir` refers to target's file system, not one you are building on.

 Build Type
 ----------